gbdev/pandocs/content/Interrupts.md

 ### Interrupt Requests

 Any set bits in the IF register are only **requesting** an interrupt to be executed.
-The actual **execution** happens only if both the IME flag, and the corresponding bit in the IE register are set, otherwise the interrupt "waits" until both IME and IE allow its execution.
+The actual **execution** happens only if both the IME flag and the corresponding bit in the IE register are set, otherwise the interrupt "waits" until both IME and IE allow its execution.